Bytes Technology Group Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Bytes Technology Group Plc announced the repurchase of 109,132 of its ordinary shares as part of its Share Buyback Programme.
-The shares were bought at an average price of 366.53 GBP per share and will be cancelled, reducing the total number of shares in issue to 238,475,175.
-This move is likely aimed at enhancing shareholder value by reducing the number of shares outstanding, thereby potentially increasing earnings per share.
+Bytes Technology Group PLC announced the purchase of 107,000 of its own shares as part of a previously announced Share Buyback Programme.
+The shares were bought at an average price of 373.69 GBP per share and will be cancelled, reducing the total number of shares in issue to 238,154,466.
+This move is likely aimed at optimizing the company’s capital structure and could have implications for shareholder value.

 The most recent analyst rating on (GB:BYIT) stock is a Buy with a £415.00 price target.
 To see the full list of analyst forecasts on Bytes Technology Group Plc stock, see the GB:BYIT Stock Forecast page.